juergenweb/FrontendForms/README.md

   $form->disableCaptcha();
 ```
 ### setRequiredText() - customize text for required fields
-With this method you can overwrite the default hint that will be displayed on the form to inform the user that he has to fill all required fields marked with an asterisk.
+With this method you can overwrite the default hint that will be displayed on the form to inform the visitor that he has to fill all required fields marked with an asterisk.

 ```php
   $form->setRequiredText('Please fill out all required fields');